-I’m also keeping items for staging the house for sell, so that it’s not completely barren.
+I’m also keeping items for staging the house for sale so that it’s not completely barren.
 Most of these items will be donated after the house sells.

 Don’t try to tackle this by yourself.
 It’s much easier with some help.

 I’ve enlisted the whole family to help.
 My husband and son load up the car to take donations, while my daughter and I pack up boxes.

 They help me when I feel sad by reminding me of our why.
 They offer hugs when I need them.

 For most people, sentimental items are things like photos and kid’s artwork, which I have.
 But the really hard things to let go of for me were gifts and things we bought when we lived in Sicily.

 What is helping me with these items is that I can’t see myself using them or decorating with them in my next house.
 I’m super excited to change my color scheme and decorating style in the next house, so this brings me a lot of joy.

 Also, as I work, I find myself noticing how much dust is on my beloved collections.
 I have pretty bad allergies, so the thought of less stuff to collect dust makes me really excited.